-The English Major at Wheaton has a long tradition of valuing literature and writing.
+The English Major at Wheaton has a long tradition of valuing literature, writing, and teaching.
 It is designed to prepare you to pursue your chosen vocations with competence and versatility.
 Its goal is that you will enjoy good literature and write clear, coherent prose, as well as better understand the relation of literature to biblical truth.

 Courses of Study